Kaharos94/ComfyUI-Saveaswebp/README.md

 I'm a novice at best at coding and some of the code is pretty hacky, so this can definitely break.

+Also, Webp only supports files up to 16383 x 16383.

 ### Known issues:

 Import of Webpfiles breaks if import a workflow that has }Prompt:{ in a Node that has dynamic wildcards disabled.

 ## Description: